lilyball/Tomorrowland/README.md

 #### `.linkCancel`

 Most promise callback registration methods have an optional `options:` parameter.
-One of these options is called `.linkCancel`.
+The only option right now is called `.linkCancel`.
 This option makes it so requesting the resulting `Promise` to cancel automatically requests its parent to cancel.
 This should be used whenever you have a child promise whose parent is cancellable and is guaranteed to be non-observable by any other promise.
 This is also commonly used with `PromiseInvalidationToken`'s
 `requestCancelOnInvalidate(_:)` method, so invalidating the child promise's callbacks will then automatically cancel the parent.